Stacey Abrams Is Not A Magical Negro, So Stop Asking Her To Save The Country

 Advertisement

-There’s a fine line between giving Abrams her flowers and the credit she deserves without tasking her to save the whole damn country.
+There’s a fine line between giving Abrams her flowers and the credit she deserves without tasking her to save a whole damn country.
 Last night, that line was crossed.

 Like every good thing on Twitter, the conversation about Stacey Abrams was enjoyable for about five minutes until it took a turn.
 Suddenly, there were tweets likening Abrams to a Marvel superhero and applauding her as if she’s a mythical creature with supernatural abilities instead of a competent Black woman who did her job incredibly well.
 Suddenly, white people were bestowing the burden of putting out every fire in America onto a Black woman, specifically a Black woman who has been burned numerous times by the country she is now supposed to save.